 In the concert hall, he has conducted many of the major british orchestras, including the BBC Symphony, Royal Philharmonic Orchestra, Philharmonia, Hallé, Orchestra of the Royal Opera House, and further afield successful debuts with the Queensland Symphony, Tasmanian Symphony, RTÉ National Symphony Orchestra, and I Pomeriggi Musicali.

-Forthcoming engagements for the current season include a return to the Tasmanian Symphony, Royal Philharmonic Orchestra, RTÉ NSO (debut recording), Fauré Requiem (LPO Chorus - Royal Festival Hall), Beethoven Symphony No9 (RPO) and Musical Director for the International Opera Awards at London’s Coliseum.
+Engagements include a return to the Tasmanian Symphony, Royal Philharmonic Orchestra, RTÉ NSO, Fauré Requiem (LPO Chorus - Royal Festival Hall), Beethoven Symphony No9 (RPO), Music Director (International Opera Awards, London Coliseum).

 W I N N E R